Arunesh-Gour/Pixie/docs/project/reports/ClosureReport.rst

 ========
 Duration
 --------
-The project was intended to be completed withing 2 months from the date of assignment.
+The project was intended to be completed within 2 months from the date of assignment.

 Schedule varience